arung-northwestern/pyIsoP/docs/examples.rst

 .. code-block:: python

-        from histo import histo                 # import the histogram module h = histo()                                     # initialize a histo object h = histo.grid2histo(t2, h)            # update (overwrite) the histo object with histogram calculated from the grid3D object t2
+        import pyIsoP.histo as histo               # import the histogram module as histo h = histo()                                     # initialize a histo object h = histo.grid2histo(t2, h)            # update (overwrite) the histo object with histogram calculated from the grid3D object t2